ibm-cloud-docs/containers/lb-dns.md

     :   The port number to connect to for the health check.
 When `type` is `TCP`, this parameter is required.
 When `type` is `HTTP` or `HTTPS`, define the port only if you use a port other than 80 for HTTP or 443 for HTTPS.
 Default for TCP: `0`.
 Default for HTTP: `80`.
 Default for HTTPS: `443`.

     `--header <header>`
-    :   [Deprecated] Required when `type` is `HTTP` or `HTTPS`: HTTP request headers to send in the health check, such as a Host header.
-The User-Agent header can't be overridden.
-This option is valid only for type 'HTTP' or 'HTTPS'.
-To add more than one header to the requests, specify this option multiple times.
-This option accepts values in the following format: `--header Header-Name=value`.
+    :   Required when `type` is `HTTP` or `HTTPS`: HTTP request headers for the health check are limited to the Host header.
+This flag is valid only for type 'HTTP' or 'HTTPS'.
+This flag accepts values in the following format: '--header Header-Name=value'.
 When updating a monitor, the existing headers are replaced by the ones you specify.
-To delete all existing headers specify the option with an empty value `--header ""`.
-This flag is **Deprecated**, after 18 July 2025 only the "Host" header will be configurable!
+To delete all existing headers specify the flag with an empty value '--header ""'.

-    `--expected-body <expected-body>`
-    :   [Deprecated] When `type` is `HTTP` or `HTTPS`: A case-insensitive substring that the health check looks for in the response body.
-If this string is not found, the IP is considered unhealthy.

-    `--expected-codes <expected-codes>`
-    :   [Deprecated] When `type` is `HTTP` or `HTTPS`: HTTP codes that the health check looks for in the response.
-If the HTTP code is not found, the IP is considered unhealthy.
-Default: `2xx`.
-This flag is **Deprecated** and will not work after 18 July 2025: HTTP/HTTPS type monitors will consider endpoints healthy only if they respond with 2xx status codes.

-    `--allows-insecure <true>`
-    :   [Deprecated] When `type` is `HTTP` or `HTTPS`: Set to `true` to not validate the certificate.
-This flag is **Deprecated** and will not work after 18 July 2025: health monitors will not validate the certificate!

-    `--follows-redirects <true>`
-    :   [Deprecated] When `type` is `HTTP` or `HTTPS`: Set to `true` to follow any redirects that are returned by the IP.

     Example command

     ```sh
-    ibmcloud ks nlb-dns monitor configure --cluster mycluster --nlb-host mycluster-a1b2cdef345678g9hi012j3kl4567890-0001.us-south.containers.appdomain.cloud --enable --description "Login page monitor" --type HTTPS --method GET --path / --timeout 5 --retries 2 --interval 60 --header Host=example.com --header Origin=https://akamai.com --expected-body "healthy" --expected-codes 2xx --follows-redirects true
+    ibmcloud ks nlb-dns monitor configure --cluster mycluster --nlb-host mycluster-a1b2cdef345678g9hi012j3kl4567890-0001.us-south.containers.appdomain.cloud --enable --type HTTPS --path /alive --timeout 5 --interval 60 --header Host=example.com
     ```
     {: pre}